Great people who bring a ton of talent.

-The NFL Media Internship allows for professionals to explore all aspects of the football business while working behind the scenes in a specific department.
+The NFL Media Internship allows professionals to explore all aspects of the football business while working behind the scenes in a specific department.

-How to Land an NFL Job
+How to Work for the NFL

 Finding work in sports is already difficult, but it is especially tough when you’re trying to work for the NFL.
-They lead the world in American football entertainment, which draws a lot of high quality talent to them.
+They lead the world in American football entertainment, which draws a lot of high-quality talent to them.

 Here are some tips on how to stand out amongst the crowd: